ZunairaAli18/UNIConnectApp/README.md

 All other scripts will still work after ejecting, but they will refer to the copied files.

-Learn More
+**Learn More**

 To learn more about Create React App, refer to the official documentation.

-Additional Resources
+**Additional Resources**

-React Documentation: Learn the fundamentals of React.
+[React Documentation](https://react.dev/): Learn the fundamentals of React.

-Code Splitting: Optimize your app by splitting code into smaller bundles.
+[Code Splitting][(https://create-react-app.dev/docs/code-splitting/): Optimize your app by splitting code into smaller bundles.

-Analyzing the Bundle Size: Understand and reduce your app's bundle size.
+[Analyzing the Bundle Size](https://create-react-app.dev/docs/analyzing-the-bundle-size/): Understand and reduce your app's bundle size.

-Making a Progressive Web App: Convert your app into a PWA.
+[Making a Progressive Web App](https://create-react-app.dev/docs/making-a-progressive-web-app/): Convert your app into a PWA.

-Advanced Configuration: Customize the configuration of your project.
+[Advanced Configuration](https://create-react-app.dev/docs/advanced-configuration/): Customize the configuration of your project.

-Troubleshooting
+**Troubleshooting**

-Build Fails to Minify: Solutions for issues during the build process.
+[Build Fails to Minify](https://create-react-app.dev/docs/troubleshooting/#npm-run-build-fails-to-minify): Solutions for issues during the build process.